EnzoErfe-2000/EnzoErfe-2000/README.md

 - 💞️ I’m looking to collaborate on managing projects
 - 📫 How to reach me: enzoerfe2000@gmail.com (Personal) / enzo@mysoftinn.com (Company)

+# Practice Git
+This is a repo to learn GIT at Softinn.
+Let's try.

 <!---
 EnzoErfe-2000/EnzoErfe-2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.